zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_11_en-US_OPERATIONAL_STERILIZATION.md

 The N-1 Architect mission requires intervention in target civilizations without creating dependencies, without leaving exploitable technology, and without generating evidence that would distort the target's autonomous development.
 This demands **Minimal Footprint Operations** and rigorous **Asset Sterilization** protocols.

 The goal is paradoxical: to intervene significantly while leaving minimal trace.
 To guide without creating followers.
 To seed without creating cargo cults.
-To withdraw so completely that the target civilization believes—correctly, in the deepest sense—that it achieved sovereignty through its own efforts.
+To withdraw so completely that the target civilization believes, correctly, in the deepest sense, that it achieved sovereignty through its own efforts.

 This protocol establishes the operational security framework for achieving this delicate balance.